CrimsonTome/crimsontome.com/drafts/about-github.md

 date: 2021-10-20
 tags:
   - github
-  - draft
 layout: layouts/post.njk
 ---

-# This post is still in the draft phase, as such may not be complete / up to date

  <!-- __excludehullblogs__  <-- this string stops the blog from being posted on hullblogs.com.
 It will be removed once the post is out of draft phase -->